Cultivation of Narcotic Plants

 Why?
 Because if not properly handled, this charge could result in very serious consequences.

 At Furstenburg Law, we specialise in criminal law and have expert knowledge of the defence strategies that can be effectively deployed.
-Remember that it up to the prosecution to conclusively prove that you had the intention to cultivate a certain quantity of narcotic plants.
+Remember that it is up to the prosecution to conclusively prove that you had the intention to cultivate a certain quantity of narcotic plants.

 As we have done on numerous occasions, we can offer you powerful legal representation, give professional advice about your expected prospects of defending your charge at trial, and help negotiate a lesser charge whenever possible.

 Our commitment is to ensure the best outcome possible and that you receive a fair trial.
 Put your case in skilful hands.
-Call us today at (03) 9131 2000 or simply click the button below.
+Contact us here.